dadonc/TagNest/msg.md

 });
 ```

-Use ipcMain.handle in the main process to receive the string and call the PrismaClient with it.
+In the mainprocess, use ipcMain.handle to receive the string and call the PrismaClient with it.
 ```js
 // main.js
 const createWindow = () => {